MinecraftWars/Gringotts/doc/usage.md

 First line: `[region vault]`
 Third line: region's id

 Writing the region id manually is required because a player may be part of several regions.
-If the vault has been created corretly, you will receive a message that the vault has been created.
+If the vault has been created correctly, you will receive a message that the vault has been created.

 ### Creating vaults for other players/accounts ###